-0.5 - 2 hrs return trip
+Time: 0.5 - 2 hrs

-90 M (300')
+Elevation Gain: 90 m (300')

-The Rock Glacier Trail is a self-guiding trail with interpretive panels providing interesting information on the rock glacier.
+The Rock Glacier Trail is a self-guided trail with interpretive panels providing interesting information on the rock glacier.
 This is an easy walk and an excellent way to see and learn about rock glaciers.